AndrewDongminYoo/docs-trunk-io-ko/flaky-tests/generating-junit-reports.md

----
-description: How to generate JUnit Reports for common test runners
----

 # Generating JUnit Reports

+How to generate JUnit Reports for common test runners.

 ## Jest